-Hybrid and multi-cloud strategies increase the importance of security and data provenance.
+Hybrid and multicloud strategies increase the importance of security and data provenance.
 While most vendors can meet today's security norms, adapting and complying with bank security policies is a major obstacle to project implementation.

-Last year's Rackspace survey revealed that when asked about current cloud infrastructure concerns, 76 per cent ranked security and privacy as a top concern, with 69 per cent realising they were out of their depth and unable to maintain control both during and after migration.
+A recent Rackspace Technology survey revealed that when asked about current cloud infrastructure concerns, 76% ranked security and privacy as a top concern, with 69% realising they were out of their depth and unable to maintain control both during and after migration.